hrliangmath/hrliangmath.github.io/_news/Iwasawa study group.md

 related_posts: false
 ---

-Wenhan and I are organizing a study group on Iwasawa theory.
-Join us!
+I've had Coates and Sujatha's classic on Iwasawa theory on my reading list for a long time.
+So, Wenhan and I are organizing a study group to go through it :)